hmsvigle/traefik-ssl/Readme.md

 $ helm repo update
 Hang tight while we grab the latest from your chart repositories...
-...Successfully got an update from the "harbor_dag" chart repository Update Complete. ⎈Happy Helming!⎈
+...Successfully got an update from the "dag" chart repository Update Complete. ⎈Happy Helming!⎈

 $ helm search repo traefik